THE GENEALOGY OF CHRIST

 On the other hand, Luke clearly states in Lk 3:23 that his genealogy is that of Christ's stepfather Joseph.
 As Matthew and Luke's genealogies vary significantly, they cannot both be Joseph's.
 The COG's commonly say that Luke's genealogy is that of Mary, but Mary is not even mentioned in his list, only in that of Matthew.

-Additionally, in I Chron 22:9-10 we learn that God has told David that He would establish his son Solomon's throne "forever".
+Additionally, in I Chron 22:9-10 God tells David that He will establish his son Solomon's throne "forever".
 It is not surprising therefore to read in Lk 1:32-33 that Christ will reign from David's throne "forever", as it is Christ who fulfils this role in perpetuity.
 Only Matthew's genealogy contains Solomon's name, so it must be the bloodline to Christ.
 Luke's genealogy runs through a different son of David, namely Nathan.

-Finally, some might point to Jer 22:24-30 which states of King Jehoiachin "For none of his descendants shall prosper, sitting on the throne of David, and ruling anymore in Judah", and for this reason object to Christ being a descendant of Jehoiachin as found in Matthew's genealogy.
-Jehoiachin was taken captive to Babylon and indeed none of his sons ruled over the Kingdom of Judah.
-Jeremiah 22:24 figuratively describes the removal of Jehoiachin from being king as the removal of the signet ring from God's right hand.
+Some point to Jer 22:24-30 which says of King Jehoiachin, the grandson of King Josiah, "For none of his descendants shall prosper, sitting on the throne of David, and ruling anymore in Judah", and for this reason deny that Christ is a descendant of Jehoiachin, as found in Matthew's genealogy.
+Jehoiachin was taken captive to Babylon and indeed none of his offspring ruled as kings over Judah.
+Jeremiah 22:24 figuratively describes the removal of Jehoiachin's descendants from the kingly line of Judah as the removal of the signet ring from God's right hand.

-However, in Hag 2:23 God says to Zerubbabel, Jehoiachin's grandson and governor of Judah, "I will take you, Zerubbabel My servant, the son of Shealtiel,’ says the Lord, ‘and will make you like a signet ring; for I have chosen you,’ says the Lord of hosts".
-God hereby indicates the continuation of Jehoiachin's line of descent through Zerubbabel as the "chosen" line to Christ.
+However, in Hag 2:23 God says to Zerubbabel, Jehoiachin's grandson and governor of Judah, "I will take you, Zerubbabel My servant, the son of Shealtiel, says the Lord, and will make you like a signet ring; for I have chosen you, says the Lord of hosts".
+God hereby indicates the restoration of Jehoiachin's line to the land of Judah as the continuation of the bloodline to Christ, upon Zerubbabel's return to the Holy Land from Babylon.
+His descendants continued to live there until the time that Mary gave birth to Christ.